John Bolton to replace H.R. McMaster as White House national security adviser, Trump says

 A White House official said Bolton is one of the strongest voices and experts on the full range of national security issues and challenges facing the U.S.

-McMaster’s retirement comes just one week after the president fired Secretary of State Rex Tillerson on Twitter, and after other high profile administration departures.
-Earlier this month, Chief Economic Adviser Gary Cohn resigned.
+McMaster’s retirement comes just one week after the president fired Secretary of State Rex Tillerson on Twitter, and after other high-profile administration departures.
+Earlier this month, Chief Economic Adviser Gary Cohn resigned amid disagreements over a round of steel and aluminum tariffs, which Trump supported.

+McMaster was brought in after Trump’s first national security adviser, Michael Flynn, was dismissed after less than a month in office.
+White House officials said he was ousted because he did not tell top advisers, including Vice President Mike Pence, about the full extent of his contacts with Russian officials.